-In addition to the tasks set forth above, the Administrator shall, upon the sale of a Parcel(s) to any Subsequent Owner, or upon a change to any Approved Development Plan, update Attachment 2 to reflect the then-current Expected Land Uses on, and Expected Maximum Special Tax for, the Parcel(s) being sold.
+In addition to the tasks set forth above, the Administrator shall, upon the sale of a Parcel(s) to any Subsequent Owner, update Attachment 2 to reflect the then-current Expected Land Uses on, and Expected Maximum Special Tax for, the Parcel(s) being sold.
 Prior to or concurrent with the sale of the Parcel(s), Lennar shall provide written confirmation to the Administrator as to the Expected Land Uses and Expected Maximum Special Tax that should apply to the Parcel(s).
 If a sale occurs and no such confirmation has been provided to the Administrator, the Expected Maximum Special Tax that had applied to the Parcel(s) prior to the sale shall continue to apply to the Parcel(s).
-To the extent the Expected Maximum Special Tax reflected in a written confirmation from Lennar is less than the Expected Maximum CFD Revenues to meet the Required Coverage, such confirmation shall also identify to which Assessor's Parcel in CFD No. 7 the difference in the Expected Maximum Special Tax has been transferred unless a prepayment is made by Lennar or the Subsequent Owner in an amount that ensures that the Required Coverage is maintained.
+To the extent the Expected Maximum Special Tax reflected in a written confirmation from Lennar is less than the Expected Maximum Special Tax that had previously applied to the Parcel(s) and this results in insufficient Maximum CFD Revenues to meet the Required Coverage, such confirmation shall also identify to which Assessor's Parcel in CFD No. 7 the difference in the Expected Maximum Special Tax has been transferred unless a prepayment is made by Lennar or the Subsequent Owner in an amount that ensures that the Required Coverage is maintained.
 The Parcel(s) to which the difference in Expected Maximum Special Tax has been shifted must be owned by Lennar.